nicepkg/gpt-runner/packages/gpt-runner-cli/README.md

 > 1. Requirements NodeJS >= 16.15.0
 >     - To check your NodeJS version, run `node -v` in your terminal.
 If you need to install or update NodeJS, visit [the official NodeJS website](https://nodejs.org/) for download and installation instructions.
-> 2. Make sure you have an Open AI Key or a free ChatGPT account.
+> 2. Make sure you have an Open AI Key or a Anthropic Key.
+You can get it from [Open AI](https://platform.openai.com/) or [Anthropic](https://www.anthropic.com/).
 > 3. Slow installation is normal, because the package is a bit big.

 To install the GPT-Runner CLI, use npm: